 One of the best things an organization can do is have a well-performing backup infrastructure.
-This is usually done by fine-tuning backup proxies, sizing repositories, having specific conversations with business stakeholders about backup windows and more.
-Getting that set up and running is a great milestone, but there is a problem.
+This is usually done by fine-turning backup proxies, sizing repositories, having specific conversations with business stakeholders about backup windows and more.
+Getting that setup and running is a great milestone, but there is a problem.
 Things change.
 Workloads grow, new workloads are introduced, storage consumption increases and more challenges come into the mix every day.

 Veeam Availability Suite 9.5 Update 4 introduced a new capability that can help organizations adjust to the changes:

 Heatmaps are part of Veeam ONE Reporter and do an outstanding job of giving an at-a-glance view of the backup infrastructure that can help you quickly view if the environment is performing both as expected AND as you designed it.
 Let’s dig into the new heatmaps.